khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

 Typical receptive fields (vision as an example).

-## Week 2 - Introduction to Deep learning
+## 2. Introduction to Deep learning

 Videos: